amazon-connect/amazon-connect-streams/Documentation.md

       like the default.
    * `width`: Optional, only valid when `forceWindow` is set to `true`.
 This allows you to define the width of the login pop-up window if you do not like the default.
+   * `top`: Optional, only valid when `forceWindow` is set to `true`.
+This allows you to define the top of the login pop-up window if you do not like the default.
+   * `left`: Optional, only valid when `forceWindow` is set to `true`.
+This allows you to define the left of the login pop-up window if you do not like the default.
 * `loginUrl`: Optional.
 Allows custom URL to be used to initiate the ccp, as in the case of SAML authentication.